Background

 It was a lot of fun to dig my way through this black box.
 I am used to having something in my hands to reverse engineer, which was not possible in this case, so I learned a lot on the way.

-Thank you for reading!
-Now, install the fix provided by NVK for iBSG 3.5, and visit Thailand! :)
+Now, install the fix provided by NVK for iBSG 3.5, and consider visiting Thailand! :)